 Applied mathematics course prepares you to choose algebraic methods as a means of representation and as a problem-solving tool.
-Algebra mainly focuses on topics like sets, relations, Venn diagrams, relation between arithmetic and geometric progression, etc.
+Algebra mainly focuses on topics like sets, relations, Venn diagrams, the relation between arithmetic and geometric progression, etc.

 Some basic identities to note are: